 The above post in reddit.com/r/conspiracy (now deleted) led to several members of r/conspiracy posting uncivil comments (starting a 'raid') on the linked post in reddit.com/r/Documentaries.

-Therefore, in this research paper (accepted and to be presented at The Web Conference, WWW 2018), we conduct a data driven analysis of how conflicts/raids occur between communities in Reddit, their impact, mitigation, and prediction.
+Therefore, in this research paper (published at The Web Conference, WWW 2018), we conduct a data driven analysis of how conflicts/raids occur between communities in Reddit, their impact, mitigation, and prediction.

 User-defined communities are an essential component of many web platforms, where users express their ideas, opinions, and share information.